Magnetic field generation by charge exchange in a supernova remnant in the early universe: Collisionless shock in a partially ionized plasma

 After the ionization, the penetrating cold hydrogen atoms become cold beam protons in the downstream region.
 Therefore, there are two proton populations in the downstream region, hot protons that experienced the shock dissipation and cold protons that originate from the penetrating hydrogen atoms.
 The mean velocities of hot and cold protons are $u_2$ and $u_1$, respectively.
 In the current universe, this proton distribution in the velocity space excites many kinetic plasma instabilities \citep{raymond08,ohira09}, so that the proton distribution is expected to rapidly relax to a single population.
-In the early universe, if there is no large scale magnetic field, the cold proton beam would excite the Weibel instability, but it is unclear how long it takes for the cold protons to relax to the hot protons.
-Although the Weibel instability generates small scale magnetic fields whose lengthscale is about the proton inertial lengthscale, whether it decays or grows to the large scale magnetic field is still an open question \citep{tomita16,tomita19}.
+In the early universe, if there is no large scale magnetic field, the cold proton beam would excite the Weibel or current filamentation instability, but it is unclear how long it takes for the cold protons to relax to the hot protons.

+The Weibel or current filamentation instability generate small scale magnetic fields whose lengthscale is initially about the electron or proton inertial lengthscales. \citet{kehset09} showed by a long-term particle-in-cell simulation that the characteristic length scale of magnetic fields generated by the Weibel or current filamentation instability increases with time, so that the decay timescale of the magnetic field becomes longer in the shock downstream region.
+Their simulation timescale is about $10^4\ \omega_{\rm pe}^{-1}$, where $\omega_{\rm pe}$ is the plasma frequency.
+For nonrelativistic shocks in the electron density of $1~{\rm cm}^{-3}$, their timescale of $10^4\ \omega_{\rm pe}^{-1}$ is $\approx 7~ {\rm sec}$ that is much smaller than the astrophysical timescale.
+Therefore, whether it decays or grows to the large scale magnetic field for the astrophysical timescale is still an open question \citep{tomita16,tomita19}.